init1-dev/hotel-miranda-dashboard/README.md

 - Messages actions to ARCHIVE
 - Search input
 - in booking details, make room number navigate to room details
+- when delete one item in table go to page 1

 ### TESTING: